kendryte/kendryte-doc-freertos-programming-guide/en/WDT.md

-# 看门狗定时器 (WDT)
+# WDT

 ## Overview

-WDT 提供系统出错或无响应时的恢复功能。
+A watchdog timer (WDT) is a hardware timer that automatically generates a system reset if the main program neglects to periodically service it.

 ## Features

-WDT 模块具有以下功能:
+The WDT module has the following features:

-- 配置超时时间
+- Configure timeout
-- 手动重启计时
+- Manually set the restart time
-- 配置为超时后复位或进入中断
+- Configure to reset or enter interrupt after timeout
-- 进入中断后清除中断可取消复位，否则等待第二次超时后复位
+- Clear the interrupt after entering the interrupt to cancel the reset, otherwise wait for the second timeout after reset

 ## API